Convergence rates for loop-erased random walk and other Loewner curves: Geometric conditions

-\begin{Remark} A bound on the tip structure modulus alone cannot imply H\"older regularity of the path in the capacity parametrization; it is necessary to have some regularity of the driving term.
-Indeed, consider the chordal setting and take $\gamma$ to be the graph of $e^{-1/x}, \, x \in [0,1]$.
-For this curve the tip structure modulus clearly decays linearly, uniformly in $t$.
+\begin{Remark*} A bound on the tip structure modulus alone cannot imply H\"older regularity of the path in the capacity parameterization; it is necessary to have some regularity of the driving term.
+Indeed, consider the chordal setting and take $\gamma$ to be the graph of $e^{-1/x}, x \in[0,1]$.
+For this curve, the tip structure modulus clearly decays linearly, uniformly in $t$.
 On the other hand, parameterize by half-plane capacity and note that there is a universal constant $c$ such that

 (This follows, e.g., from a harmonic measure estimate.)
-Hence
+Hence,

 which shows that $\gamma$ is not H\"older continuous at $t=0$.
-(By precomposing with slit map $\sqrt{z^2-4T}$ a similar example can be constructed with the ``singularity'' occurring at an arbitrary $T>0$.)
+(By precomposing with slit map $\sqrt{z^2-4T}$, a similar example can be constructed with the ``singularity'' occurring at an arbitrary $T>0$.)
 Moreover, if $W$ is the driving term for $\gamma$, then

 so $W$ is also not H\"older continuous.
-(In fact, a similar argument shows that if the driving term is H\"older-$\alpha$, $\alpha \le 1/2$, at $t=0$, then so is the curve.)
+(In fact, a similar argument shows that if the driving term is H\"older-$\alpha$, $\alpha\le1/2$, at $t=0$, then so is the curve.)

 It is possible to take this example as a starting point to formulate a geometric condition that implies H\"older continuity for the driving term.
-We shall not, however, pursue this further here. \end{Remark} Before giving the proof of Theorem~\ref{geom-holder} we need a simple lemma. \begin{Lemma} Let $f:\mathbb{D} \to D$ be a conformal map with $f(0)=0, f'(0) > 0$.
-Define the Stolz cone
+We shall not, however, pursue this further here. \end{Remark*}